CarlieHamilton/KidsWorld/README.md

+A link (URL) to your published App
+A link to your GitHub repository
+Ensure the repo is accessible by your Educators Description of your project, including,
+Problem definition / purpose
+Functionality / features
+Screenshots
+Tech stack (e.g. html, css, deployment platform, etc) Instructions on how to setup, configure and use your App.
+Design documentation including,
+Design process
+User stories
+A workflow diagram of the user journey/s.
+Wireframes
+Database Entity Relationship Diagrams
+Details of planning process including,
+Project plan & timeline
+Screenshots of Trello board(s)
+Answers to the Short Answer questions (Section 2.2)

 What is the need (i.e. challenge) that you will be addressing in your project?
 Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
 Describe the project will you be conducting and how. your App will address the needs.